-Pastor Richard Pittman Sr.
+President Pastor Richard Pittman Sr.

-As President of St. Paul NAACP Roy Wilkins branch, I will partner with community leaders and activist in the efforts of curing the ills of systemic racism and marginalization of colored people.
+As President of St. Paul NAACP Roy Wilkins branch, he will partner with community leaders and activist in the efforts of curing the ills of systemic racism and marginalization of colored people.
 In serving the greater St. Paul community we will educate, agitate, and litigate for our community to eradicate any forms racism and lack of opportunity for people of color.
 We will continue to fight for quality education and equal opportunity, fair Housing relief for economic disadvantages and fair pay.
 Any form of systemic Racism or the marginalization of any persons of color can no longer be accepted as the norm in the 21st century.
 Over the last 2 years our efforts have been tireless and consuming, but yet rewarding.
 Along with a host of other problem the community has faced all the way from the treatment of inmates and meeting with people of color who felt discriminated against from the work unions.
 St. Paul branch NAACP lead many more efforts to promote community and healing the ills of our society.

-As President of St. Paul Roy Wilkins NAACP Branch, I will unselfishly work with those who have a heart for the community in spirit of unity and peace.
+As President of St. Paul Roy Wilkins NAACP Branch, he will unselfishly work with those who have a heart for the community in spirit of unity and peace.
 Along with the combine effort and expertise of professionals that bring their knowledge and wisdom to the table.
 Our mission is to secure racial equality and hope to a marginalized people to long.
 It's time to change.

 Together We Stand.
 Divided We Fall.

 Nieeta has served on several other non-profit organizational boards and continues to volunteer in the community and in her church.
 Currently a Commissioner on the City of Saint Paul’s Planning Commission, served as a Commissioner on the Human Right Economic Equal Opportunity for the City of Saint Paul until 2019, she was former board member of Land Bank Twin Cities until 2019 and she was elected to serve on the St. Paul Mayor’s Central Corridor Task Force that created the Central Corridor Development Strategy (CCDS) for the Central Corridor.

-2nd Vice President
+2nd Vice President & Treasurer

 She has spent the last 26 years in the hospitality industry as a Director of Sales & Marketing and General Manager.
 She has a deep understanding of building relationships with community and cultivated strategic alliances with key partners.
 Spending much of her career gaining experiences in areas such as opening new Hilton upper scale and luxury properties.
 Extensive experience in implementation of marketing plans, financial controls, and business operations.

 Public Safety/Criminal Justice Chair